|SSM Cardinal Glennon Children's Medical Center|

 Keep Talking, Even After Payday

 Don't stop talking after your teen has been hired.
-Encourage your teen to discuss work regularly and offer specifics on the workday (rather than just "it's fine").
+Discuss work regularly and get specifics on the workday (rather than just "it's fine").
 For example, you can ask:

 Talking to teens about their rights and experiences at work is a great way to keep communication flowing.
 Explain that there are laws to protect teens against sexual harassment and discrimination, and encourage your child to come to you with all work-related concerns, especially if anything "doesn't feel right."